Signatures of real algebraic curves via plumbing diagrams: Signature and nullity

 \section{Signature and nullity}

+In this section, we define signatures and nullities for links in a $\BZ_p$-homology sphere $\CQ$ that are associated to $\BZ_p$-regular cover of the link complement.
+We only consider here covers which act in the same way on the cover of each meridian of the link component.
+For the applications given in \S\ref{sec.intro}, we will study these invariants for graph links in a graph manifold descriptions of $Q$.
+Here we may use all odd primes $p$ as, of course $Q$ is a $\BZ_p$-homology sphere for any odd $p$.
+In \S \ref{section.glform}, we develop formulas for these signatures and nullities of graph links in a general graph manifold which is a $\BZ_p$-homology sphere.
+We do this as we think these more general results are interesting in themselves.

 There is a general discussion of signatures and nullities for links in rational homology spheres in \cite{G2, G3}.
-In \cite{G2,G3}, we consider more general situations than we need to consider here.
-So we sketch the definitions from scratch as we use a slight variation definitions used previously.
+In \cite{G2,G3}, the author considers more general situations than we need to consider here.
+So we sketch the definitions as we use slight variations of the definitions used previously.
 The reader should look to the above references for arguments which are omitted.